Jak3Gil/Melvin_o8/README.md

 - Wave follows highest transformed activation (intelligent routing)
 - Best decisions emerge from combined intelligence of nodes and edges
 - No hardcoded rules—decisions emerge from data and learned structure
+- Collects predictions from all activated nodes for output generation

 **Exploration Strategy**:
 - Uses existing edges to guide exploration (learned structure)